robokoding/robokoding.github.io/_pages/sumomanager.md

 ![sumomanager](../assets/images/sumomanager.png)

 ## Updating Firmware
-Then you can upload the newest firmware on the SumoRobot.
-From the application file menu
+Once the SumoRobot is connected you can upload the newest firmware on the SumoRobot.
-choose **update firmware**.
-Then wait until the firmware downloads and gets uploaded to
+From the application file menu choose **update firmware**.
+Then wait until the firmware
-the SumoRobot.
+downloads and gets uploaded to the SumoRobot.
 ![sumomanager](../assets/images/sumomanager-update-firmware.png)

 ## Adding a WiFi network